kaylabartley/team-profile-generator/README.md

 ## Testing

 I used Jest for testing.
 To install jest, I used npm install jest --save-dev to add Jest to the devDependencies list.
-In the __tests__ folder, in team-profile-generator director, there are tests for all the constructor files i.e. Employee.js, Manager.js, Engineer.js, and Intern.js.
+In the __tests__ folder, in team-profile-generator directory, there are tests for all the constructor files i.e. Employee.js, Manager.js, Engineer.js, and Intern.js.

 ## Questions